popensesame/mapcache-docker/README.md

 (Warning: still in alpha stage)

-Run the mapcache title caching server in a docker container.
+Run the mapcache tile caching server in a docker container.